tengge1/ShadowEditor/README.md

 1. Fix the bug that some versions of go typeface management list report errors.
 2. Hide the model history version tab.
+3. When the sprite is selected, the border is no longer displayed.

 ## v0.6.0 has Released